110th Anniversary of King Paul I of Greece’s Birth

 - King Constantine’s five children, Princess Alexia (b.
 1965), Crown Prince Pavlos (b.
 1967), Prince Nikolaos (b.
 1969), Princess Theodora (b.
 1983) and Prince Philippos (b.
 1986).
 Princess Alexia has four children, Arrietta, Ana-Maria, Carlos and Amelia Morales y de Grecia.
 Crown Prince Pavlos has five children, Princess Maria Olympia, Princes Constantine Alexios, Achileas-Andreas, Odysseas-Kimon and Aristide Stavros.
 Prince Nikolaos and his wife Tatiana are currently expecting their first child.

-Click here to read more about King Paul I.Filed under Greek Royals, Historical Royals
+Click here to read more about King Paul I.Filed under Greece, Historical Royals